Rapture

 BACON’S HISTORIES: Study for a Portrait

-Shot on location in Greece, Paris, London, Spain, South Africa, Egypt and Germany.
+50 minutes.
+Shot on location in Greece, Paris, London, Spain, Egypt, South Africa and Germany.

 Shakespeare’s Ghost